Review: General Orientation Guidelines

 • Specimens with a longer side versus width, such as core biopsies, are ideally arranged in parallel rows perpendicular to what will be the long axis of the slide.

-• Larger specimens should be embedded face up or face down, making sure they lie flat and are in one plane.
+• Larger specimens should be embedded face up or face down, ensuring they lie flat and are in one plane.

-• Multiple fragments of any specimen should be embedded within the same level and in a manner to show the most surface area.
+• Multiple fragments of any specimen should be embedded within the same level and in a manner that shows the most surface area.

-• Lumen openings must be embedded in cross-section.
+• Lumen openings must be embedded in the cross-section.

-• Stratified layers should be embedded on edge to show all layers.
+• Stratified layers should be embedded on the edge to show all layers.

 • Leave a large perimeter of paraffin, especially around fatty specimens.

-• Special orientation instructions are best given in relation to the block face.
+• Special orientation instructions about the block face are best given.